-This Statement enables stakeholders to be assured that decisions are properly made and public money is being properly spent on citizens' behalf.
+This AGS enables stakeholders to be assured that decisions are properly made and public money is being properly spent on citizens' behalf.
 It is based on evidence obtained across the Council about the robustness of the Council's governance arrangements and its systems of internal control.
-This evidence builds on the assurance gathering process that has been in place since the requirement to produce a Statement on Internal Control began and the comments of Strategic Directors in relation to statements provided by their Senior Managers.
+This evidence builds on the assurance gathering process that has been in place since the requirement to produce a Statement on Internal Control began and the comments of the Council's senior leadership team (SLT) made up of the Chief Executive, Deputy Chief Executive & Strategic Director for Service Development and Integration, Chief Operating Officer, Strategic Director for Growth & Homes and the Director of Law & Governance in relation to statements provided by their Senior Managers.